-Possession of a Taser without a concealed permit license is a felony, punishable by up to four years in prison and/or a fine of up to $2,000.
+Possession or use of a stun gun—or of a Taser without a concealed carry license—is a felony, punishable by up to four years in prison and/or a fine of up to $2,000.
 If you have a license for your Taser but use it against someone unlawfully, you could be found guilty of a misdemeanor and face to 30 days in jail and/or a fine of up to $500.

 It’s a civil infraction if you:

-Carrying a Taser to any of the prohibited locations is also a civil infraction for the first offense, but it goes up to a misdemeanor for a second violation and a felony for the third one.
+Even with a license, carrying a Taser to the sensitive locations (listed above) is also a civil infraction for the first offense, but it goes up to a misdemeanor for a second violation and a felony for the third one.

 Look Out for Legal Changes